Oil rises to 10-month high after Saudi output cut, U.S. inventory draw

 OPEC oil output rose for a sixth month in December to 25.59 million bpd, a Reuters survey found, buoyed by further recovery in Libyan production and smaller rises elsewhere.

 Additional reporting by Aaron Sheldrick in Tokyo and Ahmad Ghaddar in London.
-Editing by David Gregorio and Steve Orlofsky
+Editing by David Gregorio, Steve Orlofsky and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.